Jieerbobo/CAT/README.md

 @inproceedings{wang2026cat,
-  title={CAT: Can Trust be Predicted with Context-Awareness in Dynamic Heterogeneous Networks?}, author={Wang, Jie and Yan, Zheng and Lan, Jiahe and Li, Xuyan and Bertino, Elisa}, booktitle={Proceedings of the 33rd Annual Network and Distributed System Security (NDSS) Symposium}, year={2026}
+  title={CAT: Can Trust be Predicted with Context-Awareness in Dynamic Heterogeneous Networks?}, author={Wang, Jie and Yan, Zheng and Lan, Jiahe and Li, Xuyan and Bertino, Elisa}, booktitle={Proceedings of the 33rd Annual Network and Distributed System Security Symposium (NDSS)}, year={2026}
 }
 ```